 The movement for ethical, responsible and supportive tourism originates in Europe based on the principles of Fair Trade.
 It is the starting point for the sustainable development of the sector.
 By complying with ethical principles and criteria the objective is to achieve conditions for the financing of sustainable development projects, training and infrastructure, as well as partnerships in real work experiences.

 Environmentally Friendly Activities

-We offer free mountain bikes to ride in the vicinity or to the villages of Monte da Estrada and Ribeira do Seissal.
+Bring your own bike or rent a bike in Vila Nova de Milfontes to ride in the vicinity or to the villages of Monte da Estrada and Ribeira do Seissal.

 As a listed company of Rota Vicentina, we sponsor the Circular Circuit of Srª. das Neves, a 14-kilometer walking trail, where our guests are invited to wake up to the magic of nature.

 Guests have free access to our organic garden and orchard, picking fruits and vegetables according to the seasons.

 Diving among water lilies, damselflies and frogs in our biological pool is an unforgettable experience.

 The communal kitchen, the wood oven, the barbecues and the large round table turn the meals into delicious moments of communion with nature.